extrawest/quiz_app_flutterflow_showcase/README.md

 [![View DEMO](https://img.shields.io/badge/VIEW-DEMO-lightgreen.svg)](https://quiz-app-flutter-flow.web.app/)

 ## Project info
-- This project is a app that gets data from API, parses it, build question and shows answer on the result screen.
+- This project is an app that gets data from API, parses it, build question and shows answer on the result screen.
 - The app runs on Android, iOS and Web.
 - The app is built using Flutter 3.3.7 and Dart.
 - The app is built using the MVVM architecture.